-- The dedicated Erskine telephone information hotline for up-to-date recorded messages for Seminary faculty and students: 864-379-6652. - The Erskine website (seminary.erskine.edu). - News stations WYFF Channel 4, WHNS Fox Carolina, and WSPA Channel 7.
+- Erskine's telephone hotline provides up-to-date recorded messages for Seminary faculty and students 864-379-6652. - Erskine Police website

+News stations WYFF Channel 4, WHNS Fox Carolina, and WSPA Channel 7.
 There will be no announcement if Due West offices and classes are on regular schedule.
 The timing of posts to the news stations cannot be predicted.
-Faculty and students are encouraged to call the dedicated numbers above and to check the Erskine website first.
+Faculty and students are encouraged to call the dedicated numbers above and check the Erskine website first.